We’ve been a paying customer for GreenGeeks for the last 16 months. During that time, we’ve monitored their performance – avg. load time and uptime.

-Excellent, wind-powered uptime and support?
+Do they have an excellent, wind-powered uptime and support?

 In order to see for ourselves, we purchased the GreenGeeks ‘Shared Plan’ in June of 2015.

-We set up a basic WordPress test website (that can be seen here) to run performance tests over the course of six months.
+We set up a basic WordPress test website (which can be seen here) to run performance tests over the course of six months.
 Detailed performance stats, like uptime and speed, can be viewed by clicking here on ‘History’ for more information.